derrickfurtado/wabbit/README.md

 Future State:
 - 🚨 Add resume link to database for job
     - show a link to resume on job_details
-- Add note taking section for events/contacts
+- ✅ Add note taking section for events/contacts (Added link for external notes, like Google Docs)
 - Add new table to show Referrals (Name, LinkedIn, Email, Phone)
-- 🚨 Add analytics page that show application, interview, offer, and rejection rates.
+- Add analytics page that show application, interview, offer, and rejection rates.
 - Make responsive for mobile and tablets

 - Trigger notifications based on time frame: (following is a general timeline)